jekyc/wig/README.md

 wig also tries to guess the operating system on the server based on the 'server' and 'x-powered-by' headers.
 A database containing known header values for different operating systems is included in wig, which allows wig to guess Microsoft Windows versions and Linux distribution and version.

-##### wig features:
-- [x] CMS version detection by: check sums, string matching and extraction
-- [x] Lists detected package and platform versions such as asp.net, php, openssl, apache
-- [x] Detects JavaScript libraries
-- [x] Operation system fingerprinting by matching php, apache and other packages against a values in wig's database
-- [x] Checks for files of interest such as administrative login pages, readmes, etc
-- [x] Currently the wig's databases include 28,000 fingerprints
-- [x] Reuse information from previous runs (save the cache)
-- [x] Implement a verbose option
-- [x] Remove dependency on 'requests'
-- [x] Support for proxy
-- [x] Proper threading support
-- [x] Included check for known vulnerabilities

 ## Requirements